microsoft/pxt-calliope/docs/projects/timing-gates.md

 })
 ```

-Testing the code with our finger, we see a LED column turn on when pressing both strips.
+Testing the code with our finger, we see a LED column turn on when pressing on both strips.

 https://youtu.be/zi_-NAmdDpY